 A new critical edition of Parzival will have to come to terms with the abundance of variant readings and the not inconsiderable problems of establishing a text against the methodological background of the polarity of New Philology and New Phylogeny.
 A challenge that was voiced in the Parzival scholarship of the 1960s now seems more relevant than ever before.
 It was then argued that it was necessary „to publish all the material that was collected for critical assessment before the question of manuscript interrelation could be clarified” (E. Nellmann).
 Perhaps the idea, when it was voiced in 1968, had an Utopian ring.
 Today, however, it can be put into practice, step by step, with the aid of computer technology, and at reasonable expense.
 A critical electronic edition will constitute a work-base that would be an indispensable prerequisite for any new edition of Parzival.

-In a project sponsored by the Swiss National Science Foundation (SNF) and the German Research Council (DFG) currently three research team (based at Bern, Berlin, and Erlangen) are preparing the ground for a new electronic edition of Wolfram’s Parzival.
-Following the concept of ‚Fassungen‘ developped by Joachim Bumke, the team members work on an edition of four versions: *D (based on ms. D a.o.), *m (based on mss. mno a.o.), *G (based on ms. GI LM a.o.), and *T (based on mss.
-TU a.o.).
+In a project funded by the Swiss National Science Foundation (SNF) a research team at Berne University headed by Prof. Dr. Michael Stolz is currently preparing the basis for a new digital edition of Wolfram’s Parzival.
+Following the concept of ‚Fassungen‘ developed by Joachim Bumke, the team members work on an edition of four versions: *D (based on ms. D a.o.), *m (based on mss. mno a.o.), *G (based on ms. GI LM OQR Z a.o.), and *T (based on mss.
+TUVW a.o.).
 So far the books I–II, IV–VI, VIII–XVI as well as parts of book III have been edited following this method.
-At present the editions in four versions of the books IX, X, and XI is in preparation.

 The possibilities offered by the synoptic representation